 Moloka’i’s island is perfect for the off-the-beaten-path traveler, as there are no resorts on the island, only smaller, privately-owned accommodations.
 Just like Lana’i, this island is accessed via ferry from Maui.
 It offers the opportunity to truly get away and be immersed in a remote, private island life experience while enjoying your Hawaii tropical vacation.

 With a population of about 7,000 people and a land area of 260 square miles, this charmingly rustic island is home to some of the region’s highest sea cliffs as well as Hawaii’s longest fringe reef.
 Go where the people are not, and you will find yourself moved and beguiled by somewhere otherwordly.

-All differences aside, the best, most ideal Hawaiian island for you is that you have the pleasure and privilege to visit one day.
-Each island in Hawaii offers its own magical take on enthralling you and your travel party.
-The tropical climate of Hawaii means that it is a destination you can visit year-round, and it is relatively easy to travel to from the United States.
+All differences aside, the best, most ideal Hawaiian island for you is that you have the pleasure and privilege of visiting one day.
+Each Hawaii island offers its magical take on enthralling you and your travel party.
+In addition, the tropical climate of Hawaii means that it is a destination you can visit year-round, and it is relatively easy to travel to from the United States.

 The first step lies in wholeheartedly deciding to do just that.
-That and, of course, the decision on the specific island, accommodations, and flights – but that, my friend, is exactly what Boutique Travel Advisors is here for.
-Let us plan your next Hawaii tropical vacation and prepare to be awed.
+That and, of course, the decision on the specific island, accommodations, and flights – but that, my friend, is precisely what Boutique Travel Advisors is here for.
+So let us plan your next Hawaii tropical vacation and prepare to be awed.